Kasungu North Constituency

 Kasungu North Constituency is a constituency for the National Assembly of Malawi, located in the Kasungu District of Malawi's Central Region.

 It is one of several constituencies in Kasungu District.
 It elects one Member of Parliament by the first past the post system.
 The constituency has multiple wards, all electing councilors for the Kasungu District Council.
-The constituency is currently represented by MP Mike Bango of the MCP.
+The constituency was represented by MP Mike Bango of the MCP for one term.
+Otherwise it has been Beatrice Roseby Mwale from 2014.